MengHao666/Schoolwork-Management-System/README.md

 # Schoolwork-Management-System
 A Schoolwork Mangement System based on Browser/Server architecture  implemented by jsp (java &amp; html).
+And,this project have been tested on Win10 System lol.

 **1.The software/library used here:**
   * 1.apache-tomcat-9.0.34;